Grover C. Hall: The Egregious Gentile

 The pamphlet opened with a two-page dedication to the recently deceased Baruch Charney Vladeck and was sold for 15 cents.

 Family

-Hall married Claudia English in 1912 and they had one son.
-His wife suffered an emotional breakdown in 1929 and Hall died of a bleeding ulcer in 1941 (from a scholarly review of the family biography, An Alabama Newspaper Tradition).
+Hall married Claudia English in 1912 and they had one son, Grover Cleveland Jr. His wife suffered an emotional breakdown in 1929 and Hall died of a bleeding ulcer in 1941 (from a scholarly review of the family biography, An Alabama Newspaper Tradition).